accurate-driven/slack-noti-bot/README.md

 ## How It Works

 The bot reads notifications directly from the Windows notification database (`wpndatabase.db`).
 It:
-1. Connects to the SQLite database where Windows stores notifications
+1. Connects to the SQLite database where Windows stores notifications (Windows 10/11)
 2. Queries for toast notifications (not tiles)
 3. Extracts title and body from the XML payload
 4. Sends new notifications to Slack
 5. Tracks processed notifications to avoid duplicates

+**Windows Compatibility:**
+- ✅ **Windows 10** (version 1809 or later) - Full support
+- ✅ **Windows 11** - Full support
+- The notification database structure is the same in both versions
+- PowerShell fallback method works on both Windows 10 and 11

+**Windows Compatibility:**
+- ✅ **Windows 10** (version 1809 or later) - Full support
+- ✅ **Windows 11** - Full support
+- The notification database structure is the same in both versions
+- PowerShell fallback method works on both Windows 10 and 11

 ## Troubleshooting Guide